What Happens If You Use Too Much CBD Oil?

-CBD is generally regarded as a mild, practically harmless substance.
-Unlike THC, this hemp constituent is non-intoxicating, and unlike many mainline pharmaceutical treatments, CBD does not appear to have any serious side effects.
+A CBD flower is a dried bud of a hemp plant.
+It is non-psychoactive and doesn’t intoxicate a person using it.
+Some of the products produced by CBD Flower are CBD oil, CBD honey, CBD tea, CBD spices, CBD capsules, and many more.
+Unlike THC, this hemp constituent is non-intoxicating, and unlike many mainline pharmaceutical treatments, CBD does not appear to have any complex side effects.

-As with anything, however (you can even overdose on water), there is a limit to how much CBD you can take safely.
-According to the available evidence, the toxicity threshold of CBD appears to be around 20,000mg or 20g.
+However, there is a limit to how much CBD you can take safely.
+According to the available evidence, the toxicity threshold of CBD appears to be around 20,000 mg or 20 g.

 Is CBD toxic?

 Pretty much everything on planet Earth is toxic in the right quantities.
 In human biochemical research, toxicity is defined as the amount of a substance that can cause bodily harm.
-There are no such things as inherently “toxic” substances — even cyanide, widely considered to be one of the most potent poisons, is not harmful in extremely low concentrations.
+There are no such things as inherently "toxic" substances.
+Even cyanide, widely considered one of the most potent poisons, is not harmful in low concentrations.

-To judge the relative toxicity of CBD, therefore, it’s necessary to compare the concentration at which CBD is believed to be toxic with the toxicity threshold to similar substances.
-While hardly definitive, preliminary lab studies indicate that CBD may exert toxic effects in humans at concentrations of 20,000mg and above.
+To judge the relative toxicity of CBD, therefore, it’s necessary to compare the concentration at which CBD is believed to be toxic with the toxicity threshold of similar substances.
+While hardly definitive, preliminary lab studies indicate that CBD may negatively affect humans at concentrations above 20,000mg.

-To be absolutely clear, this means you would need to ingest 20 full grams of CBD at once for this cannabinoid to exert toxic effects.
-Since CBD fully metabolizes in the human body within 8-32 hours, you would furthermore need to ingest these 20 grams of CBD within a single day for this cannabinoid to become toxic.
+To be clear, you would need to ingest 20 grams of CBD once for this cannabinoid to exert toxic effects.
+Since CBD fully metabolizes in the human body within 8-32 hours, you would need to ingest these 20 grams of CBD within a single day for this cannabinoid to become toxic.

-The cost of this experiment is prohibitive for most consumers.
-Even more importantly, the commonly reported mild side effects of CBD, such as sleepiness and nausea, would likely prevent you from ingesting such an incredibly large dose of CBD to begin with.
+This experiment is prohibitive for most consumers.
+Even more importantly, commonly reported mild side effects of CBD, such as sleepiness and nausea, would likely prevent you from ingesting a such dose of CBD to begin.

 So, is CBD toxic?
 Hardly.

-Reaching the toxicity threshold for CBD appears to be nearly impossible, and studies indicate that doses up to 1,500mg CBD are well-tolerated in human subjects.
-Turning CBD into a toxic substance by ingesting more than 20,000mg of this cannabinoid would require nearly superhuman feats of dedication and incredible economic expenditure.
+Reaching the toxicity threshold for CBD appears nearly impossible, and studies indicate that doses up to 1,500mg of CBD are well-tolerated in human subjects.
+Turning CBD into a toxic substance by ingesting more than 20,000mg of this cannabinoid would require nearly superhuman feats of dedication and economic expenditure.

 Can you overdose on CBD?

-We’ve established that CBD can only become toxic under the most extreme and absurd circumstances.
-Can you still take too much CBD, however, even if you don’t take enough to make this cannabinoid toxic?
+We’ve established that CBD can only become toxic under extreme and absurd circumstances.
+So, can CBD be toxic even if you don’t take cannabinoids in excess?

 What are the effects of taking too much CBD?

-Even though scientific research has established the toxicity threshold of CBD at 20,000mg over the course of around 24 hours, the definition of “too much” CBD will vary from person to person.
-A variety of factors can affect the way that a person’s body interacts with CBD, and the threshold at which CBD’s effects become uncomfortable changes in response.
+Even though scientific research has established the toxicity threshold of CBD at 20,000mg for around 24 hours, the definition of “too much” CBD will vary from person to person.
+A variety of factors can affect a person’s body interaction with CBD and the threshold at which CBD’s effects become uncomfortable changes in response.

-People who are new to CBD, for instance, have not built up any tolerance to this cannabinoid, and there’s also some evidence that it takes multiple doses for your endocannabinoid system to become accustomed to CBD.
-For new CBD users, therefore, even reasonably small doses of CBD, such as 50-100mg may be “too much.”
+For instance, first-time users of CBD have not built up any tolerance to this cannabinoid.
+There is also some evidence that it takes multiple doses for your endocannabinoid system to become accustomed to CBD.
+For new CBD users, therefore, even a reasonably small quantity of CBD, such as 50-100mg, maybe "too much."

-The most commonly reported negative effects of CBD are sleepiness, nausea, and dry mouth.
-When you take too much of this cannabinoid, it’s reasonable to expect these negative effects to intensify.
+Commonly reported adverse effects of CBD are sleepiness, nausea, and dry mouth.
+When you take too much of this cannabinoid, it’s reasonable to expect these effects to intensify.

-New CBD consumers may note negative effects at lower doses.
-Ffor CBD users who have become accustomed to this cannabinoid, negative effects may only set in at higher doses.
+New CBD consumers may note adverse effects at lower doses.
+For CBD users who have become accustomed to cannabinoid, the negative effects may only set in at higher doses.

 Most studies agree that doses up to 1500mg CBD per day are well-tolerated in humans.
-Especially if you’ve used CBD for a while, it’s highly unlikely that you’ll experience any negative effects when ingesting this cannabinoid in concentrations under 1500mg CBD.
+If you’ve used CBD for a while, it’s unlikely that you’ll experience any adverse effects when ingesting this cannabinoid in concentrations under 1500mg CBD.

-Regardless of how accustomed to CBD your body may be, the worst effects you should expect from taking too much of this cannabinoid are nausea, diarrhea, dry mouth, fatigue, or sleepiness.
-In cases of extreme overdose, CBD may cause tremors, convulsions, trouble breathing, slow heart rate, and other serious negative effects.
-You would need to significantly exceed the 20,000mg/day toxicity threshold of CBD, however, to experience these severe side effects.
+Regardless of how accustomed to CBD your body may be, the adverse effects you should expect from taking too much of this cannabinoid are nausea, diarrhea, dry mouth, fatigue, or sleepiness.
+In cases of extreme overdose, CBD may cause tremors, convulsions, trouble breathing, slow heart rate, and other side effects.

 Can CBD be lethal?

-Due to obvious ethical concerns, similar experiments have not been conducted in humans.
-It is difficult to say whether CBD is lethal in people and at which concentrations this cannabinoid would achieve human lethality.
+Due to obvious ethical concerns, similar experiments have not been conducted on humans.
+It is difficult to say whether CBD is lethal in people and at what concentrations this cannabinoid would achieve human lethality.

 Even though CBD becomes toxic at concentrations of 20,000mg per day, this concentration is not considered to be a lethal dose.
-Rather, this is simply the threshold at which CBD predictably exerts negative effects in human subjects.
+But, this is the threshold at which CBD predictably exerts negative effects.

-While the lethal dose of CBD in humans has not been established, it’s likely that cannabidiol’s toxicity threshold would need to be significantly exceeded before lethal effects ensued.
-In short, CBD is a remarkably mild substance that is incapable of becoming lethal at concentrations an average consumer could use.
+While the lethal dose of CBD in humans has not been established, it’s likely that CBD toxicity threshold would need to be significantly exceeded before lethal effects ensued.
+In short, CBD is a remarkably mild substance incapable of becoming lethal at concentrations an average consumer could use.

 Pharmaceutical drugs commonly become lethal at surprisingly low concentrations.
-CBD appears to be significantly safer for both this cannabinoid’s intended consumers and for any children or pets who accidentally get their hands or paws on CBD tinctures, capsules, edibles, vapes, or flower.
+CBD appears to be significantly safer for cannabinoid’s intended consumers and for any children or pets who accidentally get their hands or paws on CBD tinctures, capsules, edibles, vapes, or flowers.

 Differences between CBD and THC toxicity

-While THC is highly intoxicating and can cause anxiety or paranoia, CBD is only mildly psychoactive and does not cause any significant “head changes.”
-THC can also be habit-forming while CBD does not appear to cause dependency of any form.
+While THC is highly intoxicating and can cause anxiety or paranoia, CBD is only mildly psychoactive and does not cause significant “head changes.”
+THC can also be habit-forming, while CBD does not appear to cause dependency of any form.

-It comes as no surprise, therefore, that the toxicity of THC is significantly different than that of CBD.
-According to the World Health Organization (WHO), the median lethal dose of THC is 4,000mg (4g), which this prestigious medical organization assures us is still “very low compared to most other recreational and pharmaceutical drugs.”
+As we know, that the toxicity of THC is significantly different than that of CBD.
+According to the World Health Organization (WHO), the median lethal dose of THC is 4,000mg (4g).
+This prestigious medical organization assures us that this is still “very low compared to most other recreational and pharmaceutical drugs.”

-The WHO and other authorities assure us it would be extremely hard to ingest more than 4g of pure THC.
-It’s now reasonably common among heavy THC users, however, to vaporize dabs of THC concentrate larger than 1g that contain more than 60% THC.
-As a result, a “gram dab” can contain nearly a quarter of the fatal dose of THC.
+The WHO and other authorities assure us it would be hard to ingest more than 4g of pure THC.
+It’s now reasonably common among heavy THC users to vaporize dabs of THC concentrate larger than 1g that contain more than 60% THC.
+As a result, a “gram dab” can carry nearly a quarter of the fatal dose of THC.

 Why CBD quality matters

-Cannabidiol appears to be safe even if you routinely ingest quantities of 1500mg CBD or higher per day.
+CBD appears safe even if you routinely ingest quantities of 1500mg CBD or higher .
 The CBD industry is anything but perfect, however.
-Depending on the CBD products you ingest, the cannabidiol concentration in your system might be the least of your worries.
+Depending on the CBD products , the CBD concentration in your system might be the least of your worries.

-CBD extracts are sometimes combined with dangerous ingredients, such a PG, VG, artificial flavors, and chemical preservatives, that could also overshadow the benefits of CBD and cause contamination hazards.
+CBD extracts are sometimes combined with dangerous ingredients such as PG, VG, artificial flavors, and chemical preservatives, which could also overshadow the benefits of CBD and cause contamination hazards.